rachjgriff/makersBnB/README.md

 ## DATABASE INSTRUCTIONS
 * Connect to psql
-* Create the database and the testing database using the pqql commands:
+* Create the database and the testing database using the psql commands:

 ```
 CREATE DATABASE makers_bnb;